Recreational land is land that is used for exactly what it sounds like.

 The real benefit of recreational land?

-You’re not fenced in by anything at all (except maybe government regulations that you can check BEFORE you even purchase the land).
+You’re not fenced in by anything (except maybe government regulations that you can check BEFORE you even purchase the land).

 It’s all yours!